mzoyinda/weatherCLI/README.md

   sudo npm install -g
 ```

-To run the weather forecast, for any of the given location, simply enter the location  execute the following command:
+To run the weather forecast, for any of the given locations, simply enter the location  and execute the following command:

 ```sh
   {location}